mpritchardESTM/esteemedio.github.io/_posts/2020-08-01-can-remote-work-increase-employee-productivity.md

 Optimizing that path forward is an important step on the journey, and that’s why we can’t ignore the evidence.

 > “...
 A typical employer can save an average of $11,000 per half-time telecommuter per year.
-The primary savings are the result of increased productivity, lower real estate costs, reduced absenteeism and turnover, and better disaster preparedness.” —[Global Workplace Analytics](https://globalworkplaceanalytics.com/telecommuting-statistics)
+The primary savings are the result of increased productivity, lower real estate costs, reduced absenteeism and turnover, and better disaster preparedness.” —[Global Workplace Analytics](https://globalworkplaceanalytics.com/telecommuting-statistics){:target='_blank'}

 But more than math, we’ve seen the difference in output first-hand, and the future is bright!

-If you’re in need of an extra pair of trusted hands, a technical expert, or a strategic advisor with one of your projects, [let us know]().
+If you’re in need of an extra pair of trusted hands, a technical expert, or a strategic advisor with one of your projects, [let us know](){:target='_blank'}.

 We're 13,000+ strong and growing, distributed, and experienced in all things digital.